Skip to content

 Sources profile:This story draws on neutral-leaning sources

-CENTCOM, the US Central Command directing the Iran campaign and the Hormuz blockade, reported on 18 April that a container ship had been damaged by an explosive device approximately 25 nautical miles northeast of Oman 1.
-Crew safe, vessel making for port.
+On 18 April, CENTCOM reported a container ship damaged by an explosive device approximately 25 nautical miles northeast of Oman.
+Crew reached safety; the vessel made for port.
 CENTCOM gave no attribution for the device.

 Iran's nationwide internet blackout entered Day 50 at more than 1,176 hours, extending the longest nationwide shutdown in recorded global history; possession of Starlink equipment remains a capital offence.